ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

 7\.
 From the *Explorer* window, right-click on **Definitions** and select **Open** from the context menu.

 8\.
 Under the **Prioritizr** tab, select the **Features** datasheet, which lists the variables that will be taken into account in the prioritization process.
 Here, the feature data corresponds to two lake property variables: *MeanDepth* and *SurfaceArea*.
+This datasheet was automatically populated once the first scenario was run.

 <img align="center" style="padding: 13px" width="400" src="assets/images/screenshot83.png">

 9\.
 Next, open the **Cost variables** datasheet, which lists the cost variables that will be taken into account in the prioritization process.
 Here, all are binary variables that represent whether a lake (*i.e.*, planning unit) has a protection cost (1) or not (0).
+This datasheet was also automatically populated, but once the first multi-cost prioritization scenario was run.

 <img align="center" style="padding: 13px" width="400" src="assets/images/screenshot84.png">

 <br>

 Now you will review the inputs for the **No costs** scenario, which provides a baseline where *no* costs are considered in the prioritization.
-In SyncroSim, each scenario contains the model inputs and outputs associated with a model run.
+This scenario is required, as it provides a baseline from which the multi-cost optimization builds.
+In SyncroSim, each scenario contains the model inputs associated with a model run.

 10\.
 In the *Explorer* window, select the pre-configured scenario **No costs** and double-click it to open its properties.
 You may also right-click on the scenario name and select **Open** from the context menu.